flutter/website/src/development/platform-integration/android/splash-screen-migration.md

 (`AndroidManifest.xml`), or by implementing [`provideSplashScreen`][] within their [`FlutterActivity`][].
 This would display momentarily in between the time after the Android launch screen is shown and when Flutter has drawn the first frame.
-This approach is now deprecated as of Flutter 2.5;
+This approach is now deprecated as of Flutter 2.5.
 Flutter now automatically keeps the Android launch screen displayed until it draws the first frame.

-To migrate from defining a custom splash screen to defining a custom launch screen for your application, follow the steps that correspond to how your application's custom splash screen was defined prior to the 2.5 release.
+To migrate from defining a custom splash screen to just defining a custom launch screen for your application, follow the steps that correspond to how your application's custom splash screen was defined prior to the 2.5 release.